DFB-Pokal: History

-Historically the number of participants in the main tournament has varied between four from 1956 until 1960 and 128 from 1973 through 1982 resulting in tournaments of two to seven rounds.
-Since the inception of the Bundesliga in 1963 all clubs from the Bundesliga are automatically qualified for the DFB-Pokal as are all clubs from the 2.
+Historically, the number of participants in the main tournament has varied between four from 1956 until 1960, and 128 from 1973 through 1982, resulting in tournaments of two to seven rounds.
+Since the inception of the Bundesliga in 1963, all clubs from the Bundesliga are automatically qualified for the DFB-Pokal, as are all clubs from the 2.
 Bundesliga since its inception in 1974.
-Reserve sides for most of the time were allowed to participate in the DFB-Pokal but have been excluded since 2008.
+Reserve sides, for most of the time, were allowed to participate in the DFB-Pokal, but have been excluded since 2008.

 The final has been held at the Olympic Stadium in Berlin every season since 1985.
 Before 1985, the host of the final was determined on short notice.
-In the decision, the German Football Association took into consideration that, due to the political situation between Germany and East Germany, Berlin was not chosen to be a venue for the UEFA Euro 1988.
+In the decision, the German Football Association took into consideration that, due to the political situation between West Germany and East Germany, Berlin was not chosen to be a venue for the UEFA Euro 1988.

-Originally the cup games were held over two 45 minute halves with two 15 minute overtime periods in case of a draw.
-If the score was still level after 120 minutes the game was replayed with the home field right reversed.
-In the 1939 Tschammer-Pokal the semi-final between Waldhof Mannheim and Wacker Wien was played to a draw three times before the game was decided by lot.
+Originally, the cup games were held over two 45 minute halves with two 15 minute overtime periods in case of a draw.
+If the score was still level after 120 minutes, the game was replayed with the home field right reversed.
+In the 1939 Tschammer-Pokal, the semi-final between Waldhof Mannheim and Wacker Wien was played to a draw three times before the game was decided by lot.
 The German Football Association decided to hold a penalty shootout if the replay was another draw after a similar situation arose in the 1970 cup, when the match between Alemannia Aachen and Werder Bremen had to be decided by lot after two draws.

 In 1971–72 and 1972–73, the matches were held over two legs.
 The second leg was extended by two additional 15-minute overtime periods if the aggregate was a draw after both legs.
 In case the extension brought no decision, a penalty shootout was held.

-In 1977, the final 1.
-FC Köln vs. Hertha BSC had to be replayed, leading to great logistical difficulties.
+In 1977, the final (between 1.
+FC Köln and Hertha BSC) had to be replayed, leading to great logistical difficulties.
 In the aftermath, the DFB opted not to replay cup finals in the future, instead holding a penalty shootout after extra time.
 Eventually, this change was extended to all cup games in 1991.

 International qualification

 Since 1960, the winner of the DFB-Pokal qualified for the European Cup Winners' Cup.
 If the cup winner had already qualified for the European Club Champions Cup, the losing finalist moved into the Cup Winners' Cup instead.
-Following the abolition of the Cup Winners' Cup in 1999, the winner of the DFB-Pokal qualified for the UEFA Cup, known as the UEFA Europa League since 2009.
-If the DFB-Pokal winner or both finalists qualify through the Bundesliga for European cup competitions, the best placed team of the Bundesliga not already qualified for at least the Europa League receives the spot.
+Following the abolition of the Cup Winners' Cup in 1999, the winner of the DFB-Pokal qualified for the UEFA Cup (known as the UEFA Europa League since 2009).
+If the DFB-Pokal winner, or both finalists, qualify through the Bundesliga for European cup competitions, the best placed team of the Bundesliga not already qualified for at least the Europa League receives the spot.